conradakunga/Blog/_posts/2025-08-08-building-a-simple-password-generator-in-c-net-part-5-generating-memorable-passwords.md

 We can see one word is being capitalized at random.

+You may find of interest one of the decisions here - to perform I/O whenever this `GenerateMemorablePassword` is called.

+Here, there are two main options:

+1. Have the **logic to load the words from disk within the library**, and perform this whenever a memorable password is required
+2. Have **the calling applicatio**n (say the console UI) **perform the I/O and pass the data** to the library.

+**For now, I decided to keep the logic in the library so that it can be used directly without a host application.**

 In our next post, we will look at **how to wire this implementation to the console application**.

 ### TLDR